Skip to content

 THE PROJECT — OCEAN BREATH

 Ocean Breath translates this moment of contact into a wearable experience.
 The object is placed on the human chest, close to the lungs & vital organs.
 It becomes an interface between the human body & the ocean.
 Sensors detect the rhythm of breathing.
 Gentle movements translate these internal rhythms into subtle physical motion.
 Technology does not control the material.
 Instead, it acts as a mediator between body & biomaterial.
-The digital layer amplifies the presence of the living material and reveals the rhythms shared by body and ocean.
+The digital layer amplifies the presence of the living material & reveals the rhythms shared by body & ocean.

 THE EXPERIENCE